Dance Studios in South Florida

 - Diane affirms that she is willing to be retained as a ‘consultant’ after the sale for as-needed assistance.

-- Ultimately, Gina agrees to then raise her asking price and the deal successfully closes.
+- Ultimately, Gina agrees to raise her asking price and the deal successfully closes.

 South Florida dance studios serve a special niche as a venue where parents can let their children participate in a healthy art form in a fun and memorable way.
 When it comes time to sell their dance studio, sellers should reap the rewards of their labor and receive the best possible purchase price.